suyiinang/website/content/posts/projects/exploratory/hotel-booking.md

 Interestingly, although City hotel had a higher average cancellation rate, the rate has been relatively consistent across the 25 months.
 In contrast, Resort hotel’s cancellation rate has been steadily increasing.

 # Seasonality
-# 4.2 Cancellation fluctuated across the months due to seasonality.
+### 4.2 Cancellation fluctuated across the months.

 For City hotel, we observed some seasonality during the years; bookings peaked around Sep/Oct and May/June.
 Similarly, cancellation rates fluctuated during the year (figure 21).